Habrador/Computational-geometry/Assets/_Habrador Computational Geometry Library/readme.txt

-This Computational Geometry Library is from www.habrador.com
+This open-source Computational Geometry Library is from www.habrador.com

-Version: 2020-03-09